 Careers

-9-1-1 Emergency Telecommunicator (9-1-1 Dispatcher)
+9-1-1 Public Safety Telecommunicator (9-1-1 Dispatcher)

-Working as a 9-1-1 Telecommunicator is more than just a job; it is a challenging and rewarding career that allows you to work with the latest technology, dedicated people, and the personal satisfaction that you make a difference in people’s lives.
+Working as a 9-1-1 Public Safety Telecommunicator is more than just a job; it is a challenging and rewarding career that allows you to work with the latest technology, dedicated people, and the personal satisfaction that you make a difference in people’s lives.
 Candidates must be willing to work full-time in an exciting 24/7 environment.
-Employees are required to work all shifts, which include days, evenings, overnights, weekends, and holidays.
+Employees are required to work all shifts, which include days, evenings, overnights, weekends and holidays.

 Join Our Team!

 We require 35 WPM typing - the test is only letters and numbers, not sentences.
 The test will be on a regular keyboard, not a laptop.
-Click here to test your skills and select Free Typing Test, Lesson #12: Typing Test

 Radio Technician